zhxqian3/dots/README.md

 # Dots
+***Notes***: This branch is an archive branch that used Hyprland before, and currently I am using Niri WM.

 ***Notes***: The scripts and commands below should be used on Arch Linux, and I am not sure about other Linux distributions.

 ## Preview